cristicmf/dao/docs/Tutorials.md

 ## Basic Tutorial

-This tutorial shows how to use the dao framework.
-We're going to start from a simple contract; namely the subcurrency example from the [Solidity webpage](http://solidity.readthedocs.org/en/latest/introduction-to-smart-contracts.html#subcurrency-example).
-This is how it looks at the time of writing:
+This tutorial shows how to use the dao framework by making a simple coin.
+We're going to start from the sub-currency example on the [Solidity webpage](http://solidity.readthedocs.org/en/latest/introduction-to-smart-contracts.html#subcurrency-example).
+This is how the currency contract looks at the time of writing:

 ```
 contract Coin {